pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
+> Currently, acceleration of `ADD INDEX` and `CREATE INDEX` is an experimental feature.
+It is not recommended that you use it in production environments.
+>
 > Currently, this feature is not compatible with [PITR (Point-in-time recovery)](/br/point-in-time-recovery.md).
 When using index acceleration, you need to ensure that there are no PITR log backup tasks running in the background.
 Otherwise, unexpected behaviors might occur, including:
 >
 > - If you start a log backup task first, and then add an index.
 The adding index process is not accelerated even if index acceleration is enabled.
 But the index is added in a slow way.